guilt/NeuralinkCompression/README.md

 ```

 Already at a further 40-80% reduction in size.
 What is the perceptual
-difference between these files perceptually?
+difference between these files?

-for MP3:
+For MP3:

 ```shell
 $shell Scripts/SNR.py